Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 The Edmonton wastewater system includes the Gold Bar Wastewater Treatment Plant (GBWWTP), the Clover Bar Biosolids Resource Recovery Facility (CBBRRF), and more than 4,200 km of sanitary and combined wastewater pipes.

-Under the EPEA, EPCOR is required to apply for renewal of our existing approval every 10 years, or whenever we make substantial operational changes to our wastewater system.
+Under the EPEA, EPCOR was required to apply for renewal of our existing approval.
 Renewing our approval to operate is an important part of our commitment to excellence in how we maintain, operate and upgrade the Edmonton wastewater system.